Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_7/Working_with_Textures/BC7_Textures/index.md

 The Unreal Engine 4 BC7 texture format is a widely used texture compression format within the Unreal Engine game development framework.
 BC7, also known as Block Compression 7, provides efficient compression for high-quality textures.
 It produces better quality than the more widely available DXT5 format, but it requires a modern GPU and is it's compression process is often slower compared to other formats.

-**NOTE**: BC7 should be used for any textures that need high quality compression.

 ## Usage Considerations for Tekken 7 Modding
 When working with BC7 textures in the context of Tekken 7 modding, it's important to keep the following considerations in mind: